Debts Unsettled - Hollis Oliver - E-Book

 * * *

-Parked in front of the house, he planned his approach while sipping coffee he’d bought along the way.
-Coffee gone and plan in mind, he walked to the front door and knocked.
+Parked in front of Michael’s grandmother’s house, he planned his approach while sipping coffee he’d bought along the way.
+Coffee gone and plan in mind, he walked to the front door and knocked, thinking, I’ll remember that coffee joint.
+Been a long time since I’ve had a good cup of coffee.

 The same coffee shop and used record store every Saturday morning.

-It amazed him she had welcomed him right into her house.
+It amazed him that she had welcomed him right into her house.
 Her husband’s dead and she lives alone.

 She invited me in.
 Stupid old lady.